Weak-Lensing Detection of Intercluster Filaments in Three Nearby Cluster Systems: Implementation

 \subsection{Filter}

 To construct the unoptimized filter (prior to noise suppression via $\hat{W}(k)$) that follows the filament template, we assume a characteristic width, $h_{\mathrm{c}}$, which represents the typical transverse scale of the filaments of interest.
 In this work, we use a filter with $h_{\mathrm{c, filter}} = 0.15$ Mpc.
 Varying the filter width within the range $0.05 \ \mathrm{Mpc}<h_{\mathrm{c, filter}} < 0.25 \ \mathrm{Mpc}$ changes the resulting S/N only marginally by $\lesssim 3 \%$.
 To minimize shear contamination from both the primary and secondary clusters, we impose radial cutoffs $r_1$ and $r_2$, restricting the filter to the annulus $r_1<r<r_2$.
-In practice, these cutoffs are chosen such that the cluster shear contribution within the search space remains below 2\% (see Appendix \ref{sec:appendix_b}).
+In practice, these cutoffs are chosen such that the cluster shear contribution within the search space remains below 2\% (see Appendix \ref{sec:appendix_c}).
 For the mock run, however, we explicitly include the secondary cluster and set $r_1 = 0.91 \ \mathrm{Mpc} \ (11.5 \ \mathrm{arcmin})$ and $r_2 = 3.64 \ \mathrm{Mpc} \ (46 \ \mathrm{arcmin})$ to study its effect on the results.
 The final parameter that fully specifies the filter is the search angle $\theta$, which defines the orientation of the filter.

-The filter can then be optimized in Fourier space according to Eq.~\eqref{eq:optimized_filter_fourier}, and reconstructed in real space via the inverse Fourier transform given in Eq.~\eqref{eq:optimized_filter_inversefourier}.
-Since the window function $\hat W(k)$ decays exponentially at high frequencies, the optimization process suppresses Fourier modes at the smallest scales.
-The result is a smoothed filter with limited angular resolution, as illustrated in Figure~\ref{fig:mock_filter}.
+The filter can then be optimized in Fourier space according to Eq.~\eqref{eq:W_k_optimize}, and reconstructed in real space via the inverse Fourier transform.
+Since the window function $\hat{W}(k)$ decays exponentially at high frequencies, the optimization process suppresses Fourier modes at the smallest scales.
+The result is a smoothed filter with limited angular resolution, as illustrated in Figure~\ref{fig:mock_filter}(b).
+To prevent the smoothed filter from extending beyond the annular region $r_1<r<r_2$ and to exclude contamination from terminal clusters, we reapply radial cuts to the filter as shown in Figure~\ref{fig:mock_filter}(c).
 Once constructed, the optimal matched filter can be convolved with the tangential and cross shear fields to scan all directions $\theta$ for the presence of filaments according to Eq.~\eqref{eq:tangential_statistic} and Eq.~\eqref{eq:cross_statistic}.